wazuh/wazuh-documentation/source/user-manual/automatic-remediation/index.rst

 2. Where are they triggered?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-We can create triggers to remove the action after a certain time of time or actions that will not be removed.
-(Stateful vs Stateless commands).
-The scripts are located at ``/var/ossec/active-response/bin``
+The scripts are located at ``/var/ossec/active-response/bin``.
+This scripts runs on the agent that triggered the alert, on the server, on a specific agent or everywhere.

 3. Active Response Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+We can create triggers to remove the action after a certain time of time or actions that will not be removed.
+(Stateful vs Stateless commands).
 Active Response is configured on :ref:`ossec.conf <reference_ossec_conf>`, we need to follow the next steps:

 1. Create a command